What Makes Forest-Based Heterogeneous Treatment Effect Estimators Work?: Models and forest algorithms

 \subsection{Model generalizations}

 When heterogeneous treatment effects shall be estimated for an outcome variable $\rY$ that is not well described by model~(\ref{eq:lm}), adaptations to both causal forests and model-based forests are necessary.
-For model-based forests, the loss function $\ell_{\text{mob}}$ (Eq.~(\ref{eq:lossmob})) changes from squared error to the negative log-likelihood of some appropriate model \citep[see][]{Seibold_Zeileis_Hothorn_2015,Seibold_Zeileis_Hothorn_2017,Korepanova_Seibold_Steffen_2019, Buri_Hothorn_2020,Fokkema_Smits_Zeileis_2017, Hothorn_Zeileis_2021}.
-Causal forests rely on reformulations of the corresponding estimation problems such that squared error loss can also be applied in other contexts, for example in survival analysis \citep{Cui_Kosorok_Wager_Zhu_2020}.
+Causal forests rely on reformulations of the corresponding estimation problems such that the squared error loss can also be applied in other contexts, for example in survival analysis \citep{Cui_Kosorok_Wager_Zhu_2020}.
+For model-based forests, the loss function $\ell_{\text{mob}}$~(\ref{eq:lossmob}) changes from squared error to the negative log-likelihood of some appropriate model \citep[see][]{Seibold_Zeileis_Hothorn_2015,Seibold_Zeileis_Hothorn_2017,Korepanova_Seibold_Steffen_2019,Buri_Hothorn_2020,Fokkema_Smits_Zeileis_2017, Hothorn_Zeileis_2021}.

+As a simple example, consider count observations $(\rY \mid \rX = \rx, W = w) \sim \PoD(\exp(\mu(\rx) + \tau(\rx) w))$ from a conditional Poisson distribution.
+A ``Poisson forest'' for HTE estimation can be implemented by replacing the squared error loss~(\ref{eq:lossmob}) with the corresponding Poisson negative log-likelihood